When a client connects to the MySQL server, the server uses the

 sha256_passwordauthentication plugins do not support proxy users by default, but can be configured to do so; see Server Support for Proxy User Mapping.

-Replication: Replication slaves can employ not only master accounts using native authentication, but can also connect through master accounts that use nonnative authentication if the required client-side plugin is available.
+Replication: Replicas can not only employ replication user accounts using native authentication, but can also connect through replication user accounts that use nonnative authentication if the required client-side plugin is available.
 If the plugin is built into

 libmysqlclient, it is available by default.
-Otherwise, the plugin must be installed on the slave side in the directory named by the slave
+Otherwise, the plugin must be installed on the replica side in the directory named by the replica's

 Third-party connector developers can use the following guidelines to determine readiness of a connector to take advantage of pluggable authentication capabilities and what steps to take to become more compliant: